-Alongside these projects, Frazier has produced a diverse portfolio of articles, book chapters, and cultural criticism on topics including race and ethnicity, social movements, the politics of travel and mobility, hip hop culture, urban history and struggles over public space, African American and Chinese art, and technology and new media.
-This work has been published in edited books including The New Black History: Revisiting the Second Reconstruction (Palgrave Macmillan, 2011), African Americans in Global Affairs (University Press of New England/Northeastern University Press, 2010), and Migrating the Black Body: Visual Culture and the African Diaspora (University of Washington Press, forthcoming); as well as in academic journals and periodicals such as American Quarterly, China Information, Boom: A Journal of California, The Journal of History and Cultures, The Journal of African American History, Souls: A Critical Journal of Black Politics, Culture and Society, The San Francisco Chronicle, and The Black Arts Quarterly.
-You can access several of these publications here: https://usc.academia.edu/RobesonTajFrazier
+Frazier's writings have been published in books including The New Black History: Revisiting the Second Reconstruction (Palgrave Macmillan, 2011), African Americans in Global Affairs (University Press of New England/Northeastern University Press, 2010), and Migrating the Black Body: Visual Culture and the African Diaspora (University of Washington Press, forthcoming); as well as in academic journals and periodicals such as American Quarterly, China Information, Boom: A Journal of California, Socialism & Democracy, The Journal of History and Cultures, The Journal of African American History, Souls: A Critical Journal of Black Politics, Culture and Society, The San Francisco Chronicle, and The Black Arts Quarterly.

 INTERVIEWS AND GUEST LECTURES

 2017 "“Playing the Chinese card”: Globalization and the Aesthetic Strategies of Chinese Contemporary Artists."
 International Journal of Cultural Studies